microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/useranalytics-get-settings.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Retrieve the properties of a [settings](../resources/settings.md) object as applicable for the Analytics API.
+Retrieve the properties of a [settings](../resources/settings.md) object as applicable for the analytics API.

 ## Permissions